Note

 Storage

-Data is typically stored in the cloud storage system where the ETL pipelines use the medallion architecture to store data in a curated way as Delta files/tables.
+- Data is typically stored in the cloud storage system where the ETL pipelines use the medallion architecture to store data in a curated way as Delta files/tables or Iceberg tables.

 The Databricks lakehouse uses its engines Apache Spark and Photon for all transformations and queries.

-Due to its simplicity, the declarative framework DLT (Delta Live Tables) is a good choice for building reliable, maintainable, and testable data processing pipelines.
+DLT is a declarative framework for simplifying and optimizing reliable, maintainable, and testable data processing pipelines.

 Powered by Apache Spark and Photon, the Databricks Data Intelligence Platform supports both types of workloads: SQL queries via SQL warehouses, and SQL, Python and Scala workloads via workspace clusters.